ibm-messaging/mq-exits/instserv/README.md

 ## Contents

 * oamlog  - Create a logfile of all calls made to the Authorisation Service.
 * oamcrt  - Demonstrate how creation of objects can be controlled with granular permissions based on the object name
+* oamok   - Report successful authentications and authorisations in a JSON-formatted log